-Janet Baker (1933–) is an English mezzo-soprano.
+Janet Baker (born 1933) is an English mezzo-soprano.
 In opera, most adulation is given to the tenors and sopranos, for whom the most flamboyant roles are written.
 Janet Baker was one of the few mezzo-sopranos to inspire a similar adoring public.
 Yet she refused most international offers, having seen too many singers suffer personally and vocally from the pressures of international jet-set opera stardom.

 Born in 1933 in Yorkshire her career was almost an accident.
 She sang in the choir at York Minster but never considered a professional career.
 Then the bank where she worked transferred her to London and she started training seriously.
 Her early career was in Lieder and oratorio.
 It was Benjamin Britten who encouraged her to branch out into opera in roles like Dido in Berlioz's 'The Trojans'.